AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 > ## Data-based Deep Transfer Learning (DDTL) <a name="DDTL"></a>
-**In DDTL section,  we apply the Domain Adversarial Neural Networks [(DANN)](https://arxiv.org/abs/1505.07818)**.
+**In the DDTL section, we apply the Domain Adversarial Neural Networks [(DANN)](https://arxiv.org/abs/1505.07818)**.
-DANN works in three scenarios: the target training data have class labels (DANN_supervised); the target training data do not have any class label (DANN_unsupervised); a portion of the target training data have class labels (DANN_semisupervised).
-We have two separated code file for the first two scenarios.
+DANN works in three scenarios: the target training data have class labels (DANN_supervised); the target training data do not have any class labels (DANN_unsupervised); a portion of the target training data have class labels (DANN_semi-supervised).
+We have two separated code files for the first two scenarios.
 For the third scenario, users need to adjust the code or the structure of input data accordingly.
 For Domain Adversarial Neural Networks(DANN), the *Loss function* is defined as below:
 ![image](https://user-images.githubusercontent.com/39432361/152067006-54cb0fef-d557-47f0-81eb-de2f3ddc39d4.png)

 In our code, we use `dann_synthetic_noTargetLabel_noTargetVal.py`, `dann_synthetic_noTargetLabel_noTargetVal_outputAUC.py`, (the first two files are for unsupervised DANN),`dann_synthetic_withTargetLabel.py`, `dann_synthetic_withTargetLabel_outputAUC.py` (the last two files are for supervised DANN) to train and evaluate DDTL models.
-View our work in a whole picture, models are fed by source and target data files (.cvs) in ***synthetic_data_v2*** directory.
+Viewing our work as a whole picture, models are fed by source and target data files (.cvs) in ***synthetic_data_v2*** directory.
 After training, trained models will be stored.
 The program returns and saves a .txt file recording information of the source, target data, accuracy, AUC of models during training.

 For the network structure, it is defined in `feedforward.py`.
 If you want to modify the network structure used in the DANN model, you can modify the corresponding part of that .py file.